Apply to paediatrics

 Icon - medical case

 ST3 posts may be available at two points in the national specialty recruitment calendar.
-Applications for ST3 posts starting in August/September 2024 are open until 7 December at 16:00.
+Applications for ST3 posts starting in August/September 2024 are now closed.

 Icon - magnifying glass over document